nautobot/nautobot-app-golden-config/docs/navigating-compliance-json.md

 # Navigating Compliance Using Structured Data

 > Warning:
 This feature is in early development and is only implemented within the API.
-There are multiple caveats that need to be considered and are listed below.
+There are multiple caveats that need to be considered and they are listed below.

 ## Caveats
 - Must have a `Platform` created specifically for the feature.